GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Introduction

 \section{Introduction}

-Gait recognition is a biometric technology that can identify humans through their distinct walking patterns \cite{balazia2017human}.
-Compared to other biometrics, such as faces, irises, fingerprints, and veins, gait is difficult to disguise and has no requirement for the cooperation of subjects during recognition \cite{singh2018vision, sepas2022deep, nguyen2017long, cao2018automated}.
-Thus, gait recognition has been widely applied in intelligent security systems, video surveillance, sport science, and crime prevention \cite{shen2022comprehensive}.
-However, the performance of gait recognition is hindered by some realistic variations, \textit{e.g.}, walking speed and clothing changes \cite{connor2018biometric}.
-As a result, improving gait recognition technology and its ability to handle these challenges remains an ongoing area of innovation and development.
+Gait recognition, identifying individuals by analyzing unique walking patterns, surpasses other biometrics like facial, iris, and fingerprint recognition~\cite{sepas2022deep}.
+Its distinctive advantages include difficulty in disguise and independence from subject cooperation during recognition.
+Consequently, gait recognition has been widely applied in intelligent security systems, video surveillance, sports science, and crime prevention.
+However, practical efficacy faces challenges from variations like walking speed and clothing changes, driving ongoing innovation to enhance its effectiveness.

-Currently, most gait recognition approaches \cite{fan2020gaitpart, lin2020gait, lin2021gait, huang20213d, Huang_2021_ICCV, zhang2019cross, zhang2019gait, wang2011human, cui2022GaitTransformer, zhang2019gait} consider it is crucial to capture temporal clues.
-Fan \textit{et al.} \cite{fan2020gaitpart} proposed a micro-motion capture module (MCM), which extracts temporal features at the frame level.
-Wang \textit{et al.} \cite{wang2011human} divided gait period into several phases, each of which was fused into a single image with temporal information to produce a Chrono-Gait Image (CGI).
-Lin \textit{et al.} \cite{lin2021gait} proposed a Local Temporal Aggregation (LTA) operation to obtain local-range temporal information.
-Cui \textit{et al.} \cite{cui2022GaitTransformer} and Li \textit{et al.} \cite{li2023transgait} designed transformers for global gait temporal modeling.
-Zhang \textit{et al.} \cite{zhang2019gait} utilized several parrel LSTMs to learn long-short term feature representations of different body parts.
-Huang \textit{et al.} \cite{Huang_2021_ICCV} proposed a temporal modeling network CSTL to aggregate frame-level, short-term and long-term temporal features.
-From these methods, we believe that rich discriminative temporal features are embedded in time series of various granularities and spans.
-Here \textit{granularity} refers to the level of detail at which the gait features are learned, while \textit{span} refers to the length of time over which these features are analyzed.
+Currently, in the field of gait recognition, capturing temporal clues is widely acknowledged~\cite{wang2011human, Fan_2020_CVPR, lin2020gait, Lin_2021_ICCV, huang20213d, cui2022GaitTransformer, huang2022star, li2023transgait, Huang_2021_ICCV}.
+To this end, several noteworthy approaches have emerged in recent research.
+Wang \textit{et al.}~\cite{wang2011human} divided the gait cycle into multiple phases, creating a Chrono-Gait Image for temporal information incorporation.
+Fan \textit{et al.}~\cite{Fan_2020_CVPR} introduced Micro-motion Capture Module (MCM) focusing on frame-level temporal feature extraction.
+Lin \textit{et al.}~\cite{Lin_2021_ICCV} presented Local Temporal Aggregation (LTA) for acquiring local-range temporal information.
+On the other hand, Cui \textit{et al.}~\cite{cui2022GaitTransformer} and Li \textit{et al.}~\cite{li2023transgait} explored transformer-based methods for global temporal pattern modeling.
+Huang \textit{et al.}~\cite{Huang_2021_ICCV} proposed CSTL, a temporal modeling network aggregating frame-level, short-term, and long-term temporal features.
+These methods collectively emphasize the importance of rich and discriminative temporal features within the time series of various granularities and spans.